Get our articles to your inbox.

 The classes have limited seating and are held 8:45 am – 12:00 noon at WHN offices in Bethesda, MD.
-Upon completion of the course, you will earn the American Safety & Health Institute 2-year certification for CPR and 2-year certification for standard First Aid.
+Upon completion of the course, you will earn the American Safety & Health Institute 2-year certification for CPR & AED and 2-year certification for Basic First Aid.
 The total cost for the combined class is $40.00.
 Please call 301.652.8088 to register.

 National Nanny Training Day